Jhuruli: Rural structure

-In Jhuruli all boundaries which bounded the village are seemed to be specific.
+In Jhuruli, all boundaries which bounded the village are seemed to be specific.
 The area cover mostly with small parts of the village.
 The edge of the village which also stated round the village is watery called sometime "Jolkor" means water tax and some time Plunge means general use free water.
 Jolkor is projected with fishery which is the main economic point of the village.
-The roads about here are narrow,they are seemed as turn now to the right and now to the left.
+The roads about here are narrow, they are seemed as turn now to the right and now to the left.
 It is said that the village faces always the cool air of water, basically the cool air of Jolkor that bounds the village.

-Government and public services

-There is no hospital in Jhuruli.
-Residents depend on the Badartala Hospital in Basirhat.

-Any government schemes are being implemented by Gram Panchayet via either the Primary School or Angan Wadi School.